Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Introduction

-In this paper, we consider the Schr\"{o}dinger operators with the following type of interactions and study their bound state and scattering spectrum: \begin{itemize} \item[(i)] Delta potential supported by a circle and delta potential supported by a point outside of the circle. \item[(ii)] Delta potential supported by a sphere and delta potential supported by a point outside of the sphere. \item[(iii)] Delta potential supported by a small deformation in the normal direction of a circle. \item[(iv)] Delta potential supported by a small deformation in the normal direction of a sphere. \end{itemize} It is well known that the resolvent of each separate interaction (delta potential supported by a point, a curve, or a surface) can be expressed in terms of the resolvent of the free Hamiltonian and these are commonly known as Krein's formula in the literature \cite{Albeverio2012solvable, AlbeverioKurasov, Exner}.
-To find the resolvent of the above hybrid type of potentials, we first regularize the ill-defined interaction terms by finite rank projections acting on Hilbert space and then find the regularized resolvent associated with these regularized Hamiltonians.
-Then, considering the strong limit of these regularized resolvents, as we remove the regularization parameter, allows us to define a self-adjoint operator corresponding to their limits due to the Trotter-Kato theorem.
-If the support of the interactions are codimension two or three, then it is well-known that we need to renormalize the problem, see e.g., \cite{Huang, Jackiw} for the point interactions in two and three dimensions.
-In this case, we need to choose the coupling constants or strengths as functions of regularization parameter such that the limit converges.
-For an alternative treatment of scattering applied to coexisting point and line defects see the recent work \cite{mostafazadeh}.
+It is well known that the resolvent of such singular interactions (delta potential supported by a point, a curve, or a surface) can be expressed by some explicit formulae involving the resolvent of the free Hamiltonian.
+These expressions are commonly known as Krein's formula in the literature \cite{Albeverio2012solvable, AlbeverioKurasov, Exner}.
+To find the resolvent of the above hybrid type of potentials, we essentially follow an approach given in \cite{rajeevdimock}.
+For this, we first regularize the ill-defined interaction terms by finite rank projections acting on Hilbert space and then find the resolvent associated with these regularized Hamiltonians.
+Then, considering the strong limit of these resolvents, as we remove the regularization parameter, allows us to define a self-adjoint operator corresponding to their limits thanks to the Trotter-Kato theorem.
+If the support of the interaction is co-dimension two or three, then it is well-known that we need to renormalize the problem (see e.g., \cite{Huang, Jackiw} for the point interactions in two and three dimensions).
+In this case, we need to choose the coupling constants or strengths as functions of the regularization parameter such that the limit converges.
+It is important to emphasize that the second term in the above Hamiltonian (\ref{formalHamiltoniancirclepoint}) defines a (singular) rank one perturbation supported on the circle.
+It turns out, the Hamiltonian in equation (\ref{formalHamiltoniancirclepoint}) corresponds to the zero angular momentum sector of delta potentials supported on a circle (Similar models together with some regular potentials have been studied in \cite{Behrndt2013} using quasi boundary triples.
+For an alternative treatment of scattering applied to co-existing point and line defects, see also the recent work \cite{mostafazadeh}).